I’m talking about the funnel in your LinkedIn profile.

 Here’s a recap of what we covered:

 Now you should be able to improve your LinkedIn profile and stop the funnel in it from leaking.
-And convert more profile viewers into clients.
+And convert more profile viewers into connections and followers.